Historical Churches Walking Tour (Self Guided), Indianapolis

 3) St. Mary's Catholic Church

 The Reverend Peter Leonard Brandt arrived from Vincennes, Indiana, in 1856 to establish a congregation among the German Catholics of Indianapolis.
-St. Mary's was their first church, completed in 1858.
+Saint Mary's was their first church, completed in 1858.
 Priests conducted services in latin and sermons in German and retained Old World traditions.
 After the neighborhood become commercial, the congregation purchased property at New Jersey Street and Vermont Street.
 That is where they built the present church, which was under construction from 1910 to 1912.

 The Reverend Peter Leonard Brandt arrived from Vincennes, Indiana, in 1856 to establish a congregation among the German Catholics of Indianapolis.
-St. Mary's was their first church, completed in 1858.
+Saint Mary's was their first church, completed in 1858.
 Priests conducted services in latin and sermons in German and retained Old World traditions.
 After the neighborhood become commercial, the congregation purchased property at New Jersey Street and Vermont Street.
 That is where they built the present church, which was under construction from 1910 to 1912.

 Sight description based on Wikipedia.